outflanknl/EvilClippy/README.md

 `EvilClippy.exe -r macrofile.doc`

-Note: this is known to be effective in tricking oletools olevba.py module when run against Word 97-2003 Documents (.doc)
+Note: this is known to be effective in tricking pcodedmp and VirusTotal

 **Serve a VBA stomped template via HTTP**